Criminal Defense Lawyer: How to Find and Hire One

 Cannot afford a lawyer?
 Request a public defender at your arraignment, or contact LawHelp.org for free legal assistance.

-When You Need a Criminal Defense Lawyer (Immediately After Arrest)
+When You Need a Criminal Defense Lawyer (Act Immediately)

 Immediately after arrest.
-You have the right to remain silent and the right to an attorney.
-Exercise both.
-Do not answer questions, do not explain what happened, do not consent to searches, and do not speak to anyone (including cellmates) about your case.
+You have two rights that matter most in this moment: the right to remain silent and the right to an attorney.
+Use both.
+Say nothing to police except 'I want a lawyer.'
+Do not explain what happened, do not try to talk your way out of it, do not consent to searches, and do not discuss your case with anyone -- including cellmates, who may be informants.
 Call a lawyer or request a public defender.

 Before your arraignment.
-The arraignment is your first court appearance, usually within 24-72 hours of arrest.
+Your arraignment (first court appearance) usually happens within 24 to 72 hours of arrest.
 This is where charges are formally read, bail is set, and you enter a plea.
-Having a lawyer at this stage can mean the difference between going home on reasonable bail and sitting in jail for weeks or months.
+Having a lawyer at this stage can mean the difference between going home on reasonable bail and sitting in jail for weeks waiting for your case to move forward.
+An attorney can argue for lower bail or release on your own recognizance.

 Before any police questioning.
-If police want to question you -- whether you are under arrest or just a 'person of interest' -- you need an attorney present.
-Anything you say can and will be used against you, and people routinely incriminate themselves trying to explain their way out of situations.
-Politely invoke your right to silence and your right to counsel.
+If police want to question you -- whether you are in custody or just a 'person of interest' -- you need an attorney present.
+People routinely incriminate themselves trying to explain their innocence.
+Politely say: 'I am invoking my right to remain silent and I want an attorney.'
+Then stop talking.

 Before accepting any plea deal.
-Prosecutors may offer a quick plea deal that sounds reasonable but carries consequences you do not understand -- a conviction on your permanent record, sex offender registration, loss of gun rights, immigration consequences, or mandatory minimums.
-Never accept a plea deal without an attorney reviewing it.
+Prosecutors sometimes offer quick plea deals that sound reasonable but carry hidden consequences: a permanent criminal record, sex offender registration, loss of gun rights, immigration consequences (including deportation for non-citizens), mandatory minimums, or loss of professional licenses.
+Never accept a plea deal without having a lawyer review it and explain every consequence.

 What a Criminal Defense Lawyer Does for You